Attract and Retain Talent

 9.6 million Americans lost their jobs during the pandemic.
 According to Pew Research, a quarter of all households had a member of the home lose a job.
 A third of all households took a pay cut or a reduction in hours.
 Many of these households had trouble paying their bills.
 Roughly 15 percent of households needed to borrow money from family or receive food from a food bank.

-The numbers are so dire that one has to wonder why these workers aren’t returning to work in droves.
+The numbers were so dire that one has to wonder why these workers aren’t returning to work in droves.

 The usually named culprit is the unemployment insurance supplement.
 Again, the data is nuanced.
 According to one talent shortage statistics study, 14 percent of recipients were getting more money from unemployment benefits than they were from their most recent job.
-Jobless claims are falling about 9 percent faster in states that ended the $300 unemployment insurance supplement.
-But even a 13 percent drop in unemployment still doesn’t come close to returning people to the workforce at pre-pandemic rates.
+Jobless claims fell faster in states that ended the $300 unemployment insurance supplement.
+But even a dropping unemployment rate still doesn’t come close to returning people to the workforce at pre-pandemic rates.

 Overcome a Talent Shortage with Build, Buy, Borrow, and Bridge